 We’ve already said that it allows you to put less pressure on your back by improving your hip extension.
 That’s one.

-Two, reverse hypers strengthen your glutes and hamstrings.
+Two reverse hypers strengthen your glutes and hamstrings.
 They’ll be able to support more weight, allowing your back to rest.

 Lower Back Pain Relief

-Also, a reverse hyperextension will strengthen your lower back muscles and stabilize your spine.
+Also, reverse hyperextension will strengthen your lower back muscles and stabilize your spine.
 All that leads to an improved lower back.

 What Muscles Does a Reverse Hyper Work?